input-output-hk/ouroboros-leios/Logbook.md

 The new high-performance [dq-revamp](https://github.com/DeltaQ-SD/dq-revamp) Haskell packages provide a polynomial-based implementation of DeltaQ, with many new combinators and a comprehensive property-based test suite.
 We created [nix derivations](https://github.com/functionally/dq-revamp-jupyter) for running this locally and for creating docker images.
 This new library can be used for cross-checking other DeltaQ implementations such as Leios's Rust code.

+### Rust simulation

+Diffusion time was higher than expected; this was because the test data had sparse networks, where nodes had few/distant peers.

+ - Fixed a bug where nodes would link to themselves
+ - Corrected distance calculations used when generating data; we use a cylindrical topology at runtime, but weren't using it at data generation time.
+ - Tweaked parameters to the Waxman graph generation algorithm, to generate more connections and favor nearby neighbors more.

+Added basic unit tests for test data generation, running in CI.

 ## 2024-12-17

 ### GitHub Actions